 Compiling data can be a tasking process.
 Not just on you, but on your computer as well.
 As such, the laptops in this guide are perfect for people who don’t want any lag.
 Speed matters when it comes to data science and this hit that mark.
 However, understand that the premium machines, with the exception of the Asus Vivo book S15, all come with a premium price.

-Best Laptops for Data Science: What to Consider?
+Best Laptop for Data Science: What to Consider in 2020?

 Storage is a crucial factor for any data scientist looking for a new laptop.
 As such, always know what storage hard drive you prefer: an HDD or SSD.
 The HDD drive takes more time to run, and it has a lot of moving parts.
 That is why it is better to get a device that comes with SSD storage.
 You can get away with HDD, as long as it comes with SSD.
 Never get one with just HDD on its own.